 What Are Today’s Mortgage Rates?

-This list is not meant to be a comprehensive of what the U.S. Department of Agriculture allows with a home loan, but it covers a lot of good ground.
+This list is not meant to be comprehensive of what the U.S. Department of Agriculture allows with a home loan, but it covers a lot of good ground.
 For more information, talk to your lender, or start with a mortgage rate quote online.

 Get today’s live mortgage rates now.
-Your social security number is not required to get started, and all quotes come with access to your live mortgage credit scores.Click to check your $0 down USDA eligibility now (February 19, 2019)
+Your social security number is not required to get started, and all quotes come with access to your live mortgage credit scores.Start your USDA loan application here.
+(Apr 24th, 2019)